STEVEN PETERSON, Coordinator, email: email@example.com

 Middletown, PA 17057-4898

-The Dickinson School of Law of The Pennsylvania State University and the School of Public Affairs of Penn State Harrisburg, the Capital College, offer a cooperative program leading to the degrees of Juris Doctor, to be granted by Dickinson, and Master of Public Administration, to be granted by Penn State Harrisburg.
+Penn State Dickinson Law and the School of Public Affairs, Penn State Harrisburg, the Capital College, offer a joint degree program leading to the degrees of Juris Doctor, granted by Penn State Dickinson Law, and Master of Public Administration, granted by Penn State Harrisburg.

-A maximum of 9 credits for Dickinson School of Law course work may be transferred for credit toward the MPA degree at Penn State Harrisburg, subject to Harrisburg's approval based on relevance to the MPA program.
+A maximum of 9 credits of Penn State Dickinson Law course work may be double-counted for credit toward the M.P.A. degree at Penn State Harrisburg, subject to program approval based on relevance to the M.P.A. degree.

-A maximum of 9 credits for MPA course work with a grade of B or better may be transferred for credit toward the J.D. degree at Dickinson.
-Courses for which such credit may be applied shall be subject to approval by the Dickinson faculty.
+A maximum of 9 credits of M.P.A. course work with a grade of B or better may be double-counted for credit toward the J.D. degree at Penn State Dickinson Law, subject to approval by Penn State Dickinson Law.

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.